-- (a) Establish and maintain a free public library if the charter township is in a county with a population of more than 750,000 but less than 2,000,000 and has not been located within the service area of an established free public library for the previous 3 years. - (b) Reestablish and maintain under this act a free public library established as a township library under a repealed act that served the charter township. - (2) The board shall establish or reestablish a free public library under subsection (1) by adopting an ordinance or passing a resolution as provided by law.
+- 2,000,000 that has not been located within the service area of an established free public library for the previous 3 years, the township board may establish and maintain a free public library. - (2) The board shall establish a free public library under subsection (1) by adopting an ordinance or passing a resolution as provided by law.
 The board shall file a copy of the ordinance or resolution with the department of education within 10 days after adoption or passage. - (3) The township board shall serve as board of directors for the library with final authority over all library matters.
 The township board shall appoint a library advisory committee consisting of 7 members holding staggered 3-year terms to advise the township board with regard to development, operation, and maintenance of the library.
-The township board may fill vacancies on the library advisory committee and may remove a member with or without cause. - (4) The township board shall establish the rules and regulations for the operation of the library, appoint a library director and authorize the hiring of qualified assistants, establish a separate and dedicated library fund, and pass any necessary ordinances governing the operations of the library. - (5) A free public library established or reestablished and operated under this section is a public library for the purposes of the state aid to public libraries act, 1977 PA 89, MCL 397.551 to 397.576.
+The township board may fill vacancies on the library advisory committee and may remove a member with or without cause. - (4) The township board shall establish the rules and regulations for the operation of the library, appoint a library director and authorize the hiring of qualified assistants, establish a separate and dedicated library fund, and pass any necessary ordinances governing the operations of the library. - (5) A free public library established and operated under this section is a public library for the purposes of the state aid to public libraries act, 1977 PA 89, MCL 397.551 to 397.576.

 History: Add.
 2006, Act 596, Imd.
 Eff.
 Jan.
 3, 2007;-Am.
 2012, Act 191, Imd.
 Eff.
-June 20, 2012;-Am.
-2019, Act 24, Imd.
-Eff.
-June 18, 2019.
+June 20, 2012.